jasonzhli/DogTinder/README.md

 # DogTinder
 Doggo Tinder

-a social media app for iOS and Android for dog owners to meet up with nearby dog users and create playdates for their best friends. video : bit.ly/doggotinder
+A social media app for iOS and Android for dog owners to meet up with nearby dog users and create playdates for their best friends. video : bit.ly/doggotinder

 # Features